-For customers in QC, please call to adjust your kilometres driven.
+For customers in QC, please call to update your auto insurance coverage.

 Help & Support